codeforamerica/cityvoice/README.md

 #### 2. (Recommended) [Heroku](https://heroku.com) — application hosting

-Heroku is an easy way to host your CityVoice instance.
+Heroku is an easy and cheap (~$50/month) way to host your CityVoice instance.

 If you have experience with Ruby on Rails, you can alternately deploy to any infrastructure that supports a Rails 4 application.

 #### 3. (Optional) [Mapbox](https://mapbox.com) — custom map tiles